 The Benefits of an Evaluation

-As a parent, it can be hard to know when it’s time to have your child evaluated.
-You may wonder if she’ll outgrow her difficulties, or if they’re serious enough for you to take action.
-But just being concerned she has learning and attention issues may be reason enough to look into it.
+It can be hard to know when to have your child evaluated.
+You may wonder if your child will outgrow difficulties, or if they’re serious enough for you to take action.
+But just being concerned may be reason enough to look into it.

-If you suspect your child has ADHD, there’s only one way to know for sure.
+think your child has ADHD, there’s only one way to know for sure.
 You’ll need to get your child properly assessed by a professional who works with kids with ADHD.
-For some parents, this can be a difficult step.
-There are many myths and misconceptions about ADHD.
+For some families, this is a difficult step.
+There are lots of unfortunate

 Here are the next steps in your evaluation journey: